Explore what makes women's care different

 Meet the Mentors

-I am a fourth-year medical student at the Wake Forest School of Medicine.
-I earned a BA in Politics & International Affairs from Wake Forest University and an MS in Medical Physiology from Case Western Reserve University.
-I also work in the Division of Maternal-Fetal Medicine at the Northwestern University Feinberg School of Medicine, where I've published over ten peer-reviewed papers in journals such as "Obstetrics & Gynecology" and the "American Journal of Obstetrics & Gynecology."
-As a birth doula, I worked with teenage parents throughout their pregnancy and birth providing physical and emotional support.
-I've been featured in numerous national media outlets including O: The Oprah Magazine, Cosmopolitan Magazine, Glamour Magazine, and Fox News as an expert doula.
+Medical student at the Wake Forest School of Medicine.
+She earned a BA in Politics & International Affairs from Wake Forest University and an MS in Medical Physiology from Case Western Reserve University.
+Allie also works in the Division of Maternal-Fetal Medicine at the Northwestern University Feinberg School of Medicine, where she's published over ten peer-reviewed papers in journals such as "Obstetrics & Gynecology" and the "American Journal of Obstetrics & Gynecology."
+As an expert birth doula, she's been featured in numerous national media outlets including O: The Oprah Magazine, Cosmopolitan Magazine, Glamour Magazine, and Fox News.

-I am a medical student at Wake Forest School of Medicine and I also work as a Research Fellow in the Wake Forest School of Medicine Department of Plastic and Reconstructive Surgery.
-I completed my pre-medical requirements at UNC Greensboro then became a doula shortly thereafter.
-At Wake Forest, I founded the Deacon Doulas volunteer program.
-Additionally, I earned my BA in Anthropology from Davidson College.
-Following medical school graduation, I hope to complete a residency in Plastic and Reconstructive Surgery and continue contributing to women’s healthcare by providing breast reconstruction and gender affirming surgery.
+Medical student at Wake Forest School of Medicine.
+She also works as a Research Fellow in the Wake Forest School of Medicine Department of Plastic and Reconstructive Surgery.
+Abby completed her pre-med requirements at UNC Greensboro and became a doula shortly thereafter.
+At Wake Forest, she founded the Deacon Doulas volunteer program.

-I am in my fourth year of medical school at Wake Forest School of Medicine.
-I plan to apply to a military OB-GYN residency in the coming months as I am commissioned in the United States Army under the Health Professions Scholarship Program.
-I earned my BA from Duke University and an MS from Drexel University College of Medicine.
-In my spare time, I enjoy hiking, working out, baking, and DIY home improvement projects.
+Medical student at Wake Forest School of Medicine.
+She plans to apply to a military OB-GYN residency in the coming months as she's commissioned in the U.S. Army under the Health Professions Scholarship Program.
+Karolina also received a BA from Duke University and an MS from Drexel University College of Medicine.

-I am a third year medical student at Wake Forest School of Medicine.
-At my medical school, I am the current president for the OB/GYN interest group and have served as a mentor coordinator for our chapter of the American Medical Women's Association (AMWA).
-I earned my BS in Biochemistry, with a minor in biomanufacturing from North Carolina State University.
+Medical student at Wake Forest School of Medicine.
+At Wake Forest, she's the president for the OB/GYN interest group and has served as a mentor coordinator for their chapter of the American Medical Women's Association (AMWA).
+Rachel earned a BS in Biochemistry, with a minor in Biomanufacturing from North Carolina State University.